backryun/gplaydl2/readme.md

+# Curruntly not working, Google Authcation has big changed.
+Need lots of Time to update it.
+Don`t user it now.

 # Command Line APK Downloader
 Download APK, split APKs, and expansion (OBB) files from Google Play Store to your PC or server directly with minimum effort.